jordimas/gnome-shell-extension-arcmenu/README.md

 **Not recommended right now !**

-**Note:** This extension is under development and might not work on your system right now.
+**Note:** This extension is under development and not ready for to use on a live system right now.

+**Update** The first Alpha release has been set for Febuary 25th.

 ## Bugs
 Bugs should be reported [here](https://github.com/LinxGem33/OSX-Arc-Menu/issues) on the Github issues page.

 ## License
 OSX-Arc Menu is available under the terms of the GPL-3.0.
 See `COPYING` for details.

 ## Full Preview